zstyblik/grafana.org/source/docs/index.md

 Please view [this page](/docs/features/opentsdb) for detailes on how to configure OpenTSDB to work with Grafana.

 ### Basic authentication
-If your Graphite or Elasticsearch server has basic authentication you can specify the username and password in the url.
+If your Graphite or Elasticsearch server require basic authentication you can specify the username and password in the url.
 For example `"http://admin:secret@my.graphite.com"`

 ## Global configuration options